ballerina-platform/ballerina-distribution/examples/function-closure/function_closure.md

 # Function closure

-The object constructor and function can work as a closure, which captures its surrounding environment and can access variables outside of its own scope.
-This means that a closure can access variables that are defined in its parent scopes.
+The object constructor and function can work as a closure, that can access variables outside of its own scope.
 It is a compile-time error to have parameter names similar to the outer-scope variable names.

 ::: code function_closure.bal :::